argoproj/argo-cd/docs/operator-manual/rbac.md

 These default built-in role definitions can be seen in [builtin-policy.csv](https://github.com/argoproj/argo-cd/blob/master/assets/builtin-policy.csv)

-## Default policy for Authenticated Users
+## Default Policy for Authenticated Users

 When a user is authenticated in Argo CD, it will be granted the role specified in `policy.default`.

 !!! warning "Denying Default Permissions"

     All authenticated users get _at least_ the permissions granted by the default policy.
 This access cannot be blocked by a `deny` rule.
-It is recommended to create a new `role:authenticated` with the minimum set of permission possible, then grant permissions to individual roles as needed.
+It is recommended to create a new `role:authenticated` with the minimum set of permissions possible, then grant permissions to individual roles as needed.

 ## Anonymous Access

 Enabling anonymous access to the Argo CD instance allows users to assume the default role permissions specified by `policy.default` **without being authenticated**.

-The anonymous access to Argo CD can be enabled using `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm-yaml.md)).
+The anonymous access to Argo CD can be enabled using the `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm-yaml.md)).

 !!! warning

-    When enabling anonymous access, consider creating a new default role, and assign it to the default policy with `policy.default: role:unauthenticated`.
+    When enabling anonymous access, consider creating a new default role and assigning it to the default policy with `policy.default: role:unauthenticated`.

 ## RBAC Policy Structure

 The policy syntax is based on [Casbin](https://casbin.org/docs/overview).
-There are two different types of policy syntax: one for assigning permissions, and another one to assign users to internal roles.
+There are two different types of policy syntax: one for assigning permissions, and another one for assigning users to internal roles.

 - **Group**: Allows to assign authenticated users/groups to internal roles.

   `g, <user/group>, <role>`

   - `<user/group>`: The entity to whom the role will be assigned.
 It can be a local user or a user authenticated with SSO.
-    When SSO is used, the `user` will be based on the `sub` claims, while the group is one of the value returned by the `scopes` configuration.
+    When SSO is used, the `user` will be based on the `sub` claims, while the group is one of the values returned by the `scopes` configuration.
   - `<role>`: The internal role to which the entity will be assigned.

 - **Permission**: Allows to assign permissions to an entity.